-- 1. Inspect the damaged system and determine what components will be required to correct and repair CASS[®] S3 to originally specified working condition. - 2.
+- 1. Inspect the damaged system and determine what components will be required to correct and repair CASS® to originally specified working condition. - 2.
 Remove the damaged posts.
 During very cold weather and in Northern climates, the post may become frozen into the socket.
 Successful means of extraction have utilized propane torches or a hammer drill to break-up the ice.
-With approval from the State specifying agency, calcium chloride (a common deicing chemical) can also be mounded over the top of the ice for 24 hours prior to removal of the post.
+With approval from the state/specifying agency, calcium chloride (a common deicing chemical) can also be mounded over the top of the ice for 24 hours prior to removal of the post.
 As always, wear appropriate safety equipment such as work gloves and eye protection during post removal.
 If the posts are driven, they will have to be pulled out of the ground. - 3.
 Replace any damaged posts. - 4.
 Replace the cables.
 For the line cables, see the "Laying Out the Cable/Attaching the Cables to the Post" section.
 For the CCT cables, see the "Terminal Cables" section.

-Depending on the severity of the impact, after the repair, the cable may need to be re-tensioned, Valtir recommends the tension of the cable be checked with the CASS[®] tension meter.
-If the tension is not in accordance with the CASS[®] S3 System Temperature/Tension chart, adjust turnbuckles to bring the cable to the correct tension.
+Depending on the severity of the impact, after the repair, the cable may need to be re-tensioned.
+Valtir recommends the tension of the cable be checked with the tension meter and adjustments made at the turnbuckles to bring the cable to the correct tension based on the cable temperature values on the CASS® System Temperature/Tension chart.
 See the "Tensioning and Tension Meter" section to make any tension adjustments.

-Note: The reflective sheeting may be placed on the spacer for CASS[®]S3 based on the agency's specification.
+Note: The reflective sheeting may be placed on the spacer for CASS® based on the state/specifying agency's specification.

-Repair for System Impact (CRP Involved)
+Repair for CASS® Impact (CRP Involved)